 Caring Veterinary Surgery Services for Dogs, Cats, Birds & Small Animal Pets

 Mountain Peaks Veterinary Clinic provides our patients with advanced surgical techniques and technology for a wide variety of pet species.
-We are skilled at performing a great variety of surgeries ranging from routine and emergency procedures.
+We are skilled at performing a great variety of routine surgeries.
 All patients are carefully screened for safety, and anesthetics are specifically tailored to your pet.
 We are conscious of the effects surgery can have on a body and have invested in equipment that minimize the stress, pain and risk of surgery to our patients.

 Surgical patients are admitted to the hospital the morning of their procedures according to their scheduled drop off times.
 We ask that all patients fast the night before surgery.
 Do not feed your pet after 10:00pm and water is okay to leave out.

 Upon arrival, please allow the patient to evacuate both bowel and bladder before being admitted.
 We ask that all cats be in a carrier and all dogs on a leash for the safety of our patients and clients.
 If your pet requires medications while under our care, please remember to bring your pet’s medications or supplements.

 After surgery is complete and your pet is in recovery, one of our technicians will call you with a progress report to let you know how your pet is doing.
 All patients being discharged after surgery are to be picked up no later than 5:00PM, unless otherwise instructed by one of our veterinarians.

 *Owners of Diabetic Patients: please contact the clinic for specific pre-surgical instructions!

 Before administering anesthesia, we perform pre-surgical blood work to be sure your pet is in optimal health.
 We also run an EKG to test the patient’s heart.
 An IV catheter is inserted for safe administration of all medications and fluids during the surgical procedure.